Pylons/pyramid/docs/narr/events.rst

       handler=".subscribers.handle_new_response"
     />

-See also :ref:`subscriber_directive`.

-The :meth:`repoze.bfg.configuration.Configurator.add_subscriber`
-method can be used to perform the same job:
+If you're not using ZCML, the :meth:`repoze.bfg.configuration.Configurator.add_subscriber` method can alternately be used to perform the same job:

 .. ignore-next-block
 .. code-block:: python